benliew68/ComicReader/README.md

 # ComicReader - undergoing maintenance

-ComicReader-python is now deprecated and no longer receiving updates.
-You can still access ComicReader-python in the legacy folder or at [appegy.com/comicreader](https://www.appegy.com/comicreader)
+ComicReader-python is now deprecated and no longer receiving updates (Currently being rewritten in Node.js and React.js).
+You can still access ComicReader-python in the legacy folder or at [appegy.com/comicreader](https://www.appegy.com/comicreader).

 ComicReader is a Python Flask app that lets you read comics and syncs your chapters on any device that can access the internet.